Neuraxial anesthesia/analgesia techniques in the patient receiving anticoagulant or antiplatelet medication

 Neuraxial anesthesia techniques are used in many settings, as intraoperative anesthetics, for postoperative pain control, in the peripartum period, and in the management of chronic pain.
 Patients who are candidates for neuraxial anesthesia techniques may be on chronic antiplatelet or anticoagulation therapy, may require anticoagulation during or following surgery, or may receive prophylactic medication for venous thromboembolism in the perioperative period.
 These patients are at increased risk for hemorrhagic complications of neuraxial techniques.

 For the purpose of this topic, neuraxial anesthesia refers to spinal or epidural anesthesia procedures that may be performed for surgical anesthesia or perioperative analgesia.
 This topic will discuss the level of risk, the management of antithrombotic (anticoagulant and antiplatelet) medication in conjunction with neuraxial anesthesia, and the timing of neuraxial anesthesia relative to antithrombotic medication in non-pregnant patients.
 Neuraxial procedures in obstetrical patients and patients being treated for chronic pain are discussed in more detail elsewhere.
 (See "Adverse effects of neuraxial analgesia and anesthesia for obstetrics".).
 In-depth discussion of neuraxial anesthesia and analgesia is also found elsewhere.
-(See "Neuraxial analgesia for labor and delivery (including instrumented delivery)" and "Spinal anesthesia: Technique" and "Epidural and combined spinal-epidural anesthesia: Techniques".)
+(See "Neuraxial analgesia for labor and delivery (including instrumented delivery)" and "Spinal anesthesia: Technique" and "Overview of neuraxial anesthesia" and "Epidural and combined spinal-epidural anesthesia: Techniques".)

 Other types of nerve blocks are discussed separately.
 While in general the recommendations presented here are applicable to patients having paravertebral and other "deep" blocks (in anatomic locations not amenable to the application of pressure to control hemorrhage), recommendations regarding antithrombotic medication may not be as rigid for more superficial blocks; this is discussed elsewhere.
 (See "Overview of peripheral nerve blocks" and "Lower extremity nerve blocks: Techniques".)